proroklab/VectorizedMultiAgentSimulator/README.md

         **kwargs # Additional arguments you want to pass to the scenario initialization )
 ```
-A further example that you can run is available in the `make_env` main function.
+A further example that you can run is available in the `examples` directory.

 ## Simulator features